evilsoft/crocks/README.md

 #### `substitution : (a -> b -> c) -> (a -> b) -> a -> c`
 While it a complicated little bugger, it can come in very handy from time to time.
 In it's first two arguments it takes functions.
 The first must be binary and the second unary.
 That will return you a function that is ready to take some value.
 Once supplied the fun starts, it will pass the `a` to the first argument of both functions, and the result of the second function to the second parameter of the first function.
 Finally after all that juggling, it will return the result of that first function.
 When used with partial application on that first parameter, a whole new world of combinatory madness is presented!

-### Crocks
-#### `Const a`
-This is a special ADT.
-Once you get it going, no matter what you do with it, it will always retain the value it was initialized with.